 I wanted to describe the experience of being presented with a serious medical diagnosis while I could still do it understandably in words.
 Even though I was told over twenty years ago that I had the APOe4 Genotype (an almost certain precursor to AD, which is the abbreviation for Alzheimer’s Disease which I shall use as shorthand throughout this writing), I dismissed this from my mind, thinking this only happens to old people, anyway.

 I am now one of those old people (and I do not yet have an experience of being an “old person,” whatever that means, which actually means nothing) and so here I am wondering all the usual things that people think when diagnosed with a fatal disease.
 And I further thought: Why let a good crisis go to waste, as someone once famously said?
 Perhaps I can learn something from the process, share it with others, and contribute though my experience.
 I do know that a cure or remission is highly unlikely, and I have made peace with that, and learned from that how to live the rest of my life.
 Writing this is my first milepost.

-Lest you think that this is a dreary thought, let me assure the Reader (that’s what I will be calling you henceforth, so you know who I’m talking to, and I sometimes write in the manner of the best – or perhaps worst - Victorian writers) that I have developed a certain weird sense of humor over my lifetime of seventy six years (as of this writing), and sometimes it puts people off, and other times it brings them closer, while most of the times they merely roll their eyes.
+Lest you think that this is a dreary thought, let me assure the Reader (that’s what I will be calling you henceforth, so you know who I’m talking to, and I sometimes write in the manner of the best – or perhaps worst - Victorian writers) that I have developed a certain weird sense of humor over my lifetime of seventy seven years (as of this writing), and sometimes it puts people off, and other times it brings them closer, while most of the times they merely roll their eyes.
 In any event, I no longer have any fear of being thought a fool, since I have had much practice at that, and am very good at it, and often knowingly and occasionally unknowingly go out of my way to demonstrate it.